jimmoffitt/developer_advocate.blog/ChoosingHistoricalAPI.md

 ### Switching between products

+Many of our customers use both HPT and FAS.
+If you are new to both, or one of these, below are checklists that describe steps to migrate a historical request from one product to that other.

 #### Steps for converting a HPT Job to Full-Archive Search:

-Integrate the Full-Archive Search API.
++ Integrate the Full-Archive Search API.
-FAS product documentation is available HERE.
+    + FAS product documentation is available HERE.
-FAS API documentation is available HERE.
+    + FAS API documentation is available HERE.
-If already using 30-Day Search, the same code used for 30-Day Search can be used for Full-Archive Search.
+    + If already using 30-Day Search, the same code used for 30-Day Search can be used for Full-Archive Search.
-Example client code in Python and Ruby are available HERE.
+    + Example client code in Python and Ruby are available HERE.
-Review HPT rules and confirm all Operators are supported by Search API.
++ Review HPT rules and confirm all Operators are supported by Search API.
-Multiple rules associated with a HPT Job need to be split up into individual Search requests.
++ Multiple rules associated with a HPT Job need to be split up into individual Search requests.
 Each rule will be individually requested from the FAS API.
-When receiving API responses:
++ When receiving API responses:
-Tweets are returned in a “results” array, starting with most recent Tweets.
+    + Tweets are returned in a “results” array, starting with most recent Tweets.
-A maximum of 500 Tweets are provided per response.
+    + A maximum of 500 Tweets are provided per response.
-A ‘next’ token is provided if more requests are needed to complete request.
+    + A ‘next’ token is provided if more requests are needed to complete request.
 The ‘next’ token should be parsed from the response and added to the next API request.

 #### Steps for converting FAS requests to a HPT Job: